 Motoko Ishii Chrome Tube Flush Mount

 Materials: Chromed metal (iron) tube.
 Square chrome base.
-Black painted metal mount.
+Black painted metal ceiling mount.
 Metal and porcelain socket.

 Height: 20 cm / 7.87” (without bulb)

 Width: 10,5 cm x 10,5 cm / 4.13” x 4.13”

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb can be used.
 For this setup a silver cup globe light bulb was used.

 Designer: Motoko Ishii, born October 15, 1938.